Hiking as a family can be fun- you just need the right tools to be successful.

 When I first met my husband, I knew he liked to be outside and occasionally hunt.
 I didn’t know his definition of “occasionally hunt” was different from mine.
 ‘Occasionally hunt’ to him meant nearly every season of the year, every animal and with every weapon- or so it felt to me.
 During the fog of toddler tantrums and busy motherhood- I began to resent my husband for his nightly, weekend escapes to the mountains for his hunt.
 It seems the season was always at the most inconvenient times.
 At some point in our marriage- I decided I didn’t like resenting my husband for leaving.
 That there was room in my husband’s hobby to include noisy children and we as a family could do it together… and then the “how to successfully hike as a young family” season began.

-There are two things you must know about going on a hike with little kids.
+There are three things you must know about going on a hike with little kids.
 1.)
 Everyone needs to be properly dressed, prepared and have a little responsibility and 2.)
 Bring snacks- lots and lots of snacks.
 3.)
-Don’t worry- you don’t have to remember everything, we’re working on a hiking packing list that will be available here soon!
-(You can also subscribe to our newsletter to get first word when the e-book is available here.
+Don’t worry- you don’t have to remember everything, here’s a packing list in our camping e-book to help you and your family pack everything you’ll need!

 - Shoes- with excellent traction.